Leer Lutheran Church: Description

 The Norwegian Lutheran Church is a rectangular wood-frame vernacular Gothic Revival church, measuring 50 ft by 31 ft, with a gable roof and a fieldstone and concrete foundation.
 It has a centrally positioned, rectangular bell tower 63 ft high that projects from the front facade.
 The church entrance is in the base of the tower and is reached via a set of concrete steps.
 Above the entrance is a single stained glass window.
 Similar windows line the longer sides of the church.
 The church was originally constructed of local materials, but is presently clad in white vinyl siding.

 Inside the church entrance is a small vestibule, along with a cry room and restroom (converted from a former coat room), beyond which is the entrance to the nave.
 The nave has two rows of eight oak pews with a center aisle.
 In the front are the chancel, altar, and pulpit, which are flanked by the pastor's dressing room, and another vestibule leading to a rear exit.
 A balcony is in the rear of the church.
 The original wood floor is covered with carpeting.
-Perhaps the most unusual aspect of the interior is the altar painting, Crucifixion, by Sarah Kirkeberg Raugland, which is attached to the rear wall of the chancel.
+The altar painting, Crucifixion, by Sarah Kirkeberg Raugland, is attached to the rear wall of the chancel.

 A two-story parish house is situated adjacent to the church.
 It is a wood-frame structure with a gambrel roof and concrete block foundation, approximately 40 ft by 27 ft.
 It is clad with vinyl siding, and has a main entrance reached by ten concrete steps.
 A later single-story addition projects to one side.

 The upper floor of the historic section of the parish house is a single open space, and is in substantially original condition.
 The walls and ceiling are covered with elaborate embossed and painted pressed metal panels.
 The metal panels form wainscoting and an upper rail, and transition to different patterns above the rail.
 An oak staircase connects the upper floor to the lower.
 The lower floor, which has been significantly modernized, houses a kitchen, dining and social space, bathroom, and a small office.

 The cemetery fronts the church property, and contains upright, flat, and obelisk headstones, crafted from granite and marble.
 Various cedars, yews, pines, and shrubs area scattered throughout the property.
 A modern pavilion is also located near the church.
 This structure is an open air gabled structure, with the roof supported by wooden posts sitting on a concrete pad, and an enclosed kitchen and utility facility on one end.
 The pavilion is modern, built to take the place of the original horse stalls.